Technopy311/GitStack-RCE-Remake/README.md

 - This script is free to use.

--I (Technopy) the author of this remake, is not responsible for any illegal use of this material or piece of software.
+- I (Technopy) the author of this remake, is not responsible for any illegal use of this material or piece of software.

 - If you want to make a fork, publication, or any public